- » Key resources and services

 Melioidosis is a fatal, infectious disease and has become an emerging health concern in Northern Australia.
-Recent wet seasons have seen a dramatic increase in cases of melioidosis.
+Recent wet seasons have seen an increase in cases of melioidosis.
 As Darwin's urban areas spread and irrigation schemes and agriculture encroach into the desert, there is an even greater risk of spread of melioidosis.

 The program has been ongoing since 1989 and has achieved a number of outcomes: